keeganwhite/traefik-ssl-with-route-53-and-letsencrypt/README.md

 # Automated SSL Generation for Traefik
 Set up Traefik with SSL using Let's Encrypt and a Route 53 domain on an AWS EC2 Instance.
 Traefik will act as a reverse proxy and auto-renew your certificates!
+This means you can host services on this domain using Docker.
+Just remember to add DNS entries in your Route53 entries to point to the IP address of your EC2 instance.

 ## Prerequisites
 - Install docker and docker compose